 As a result, the EU's share in the global economy is expected to continue to fall in the next decade, especially if European policymakers do not manage to stimulate growth to see the EU economy match its potential.
 The bloc's global market share should be maximised, and industry will benefit from overall growth in the EU.
 A target level for 2030 has been defined for each indicator, prioritising indicators that benchmark the EU's performance against its competitors.
 In many cases, we propose targets that put the market share of EU industry in relation to the EU's share of the global economy (see box 1 on the previous page).
-Where this approach does not appear sensible or feasible, we propose evaluate progress on the priorities it puts forward, and to set targets for 2030 should enable the European benchmarking the EU against key competitors or define where the EU should rank by 2030.
-For indicators that measure progress in achieving specific policy goals, we have defined absolute targets.
+Where this approach does not appear sensible or feasible, we propose that the EU is going to set targets for the digital transition besides those for the green transition, we also need targets for the EU's competitiveness, as the EU cannot succeed its twin transition when its competitiveness is backsliding.